2018 is the Year of the Pollinator at Awbury!

 The flowers you see and the fruits, vegetables, nuts, and seeds you eat depend on the process of pollination.

-Upcoming Year of the Pollinator Events:
+Other Year of the Pollinator Events:

-❦ Saturday, February 10th – Paw Paws, Figs and other unusual fruits for Philly
+❦ Saturday, February 10th – Paw Paws, Figs, and Other Unusual Fruits for Philly

 Presenting: Awbury’s 2018 series on pollinators– from wasps to wind!

 Monthly articles corresponded with our programming and our “Pollinators FOUND at Awbury Arboretum” art show and scavenger hunt.

 Articles written by La Salle student and Awbury intern Dan Sardaro.

 Remember how milkweed was critical in the life of monarch butterfly larvae, turning them into brightly colored, poisonous insects?
 The milkweed beetle eats the same plant and thus has the same deadly secret.

 The scoliid wasp doesn’t pollinate because of appetite or attraction to bright colors- it’s lured to certain orchids that mimic the scent of a potential mate!